-A Piscataquis County jury on Thursday found a Baileyville man guilty of a series of charges stemming from an assault on his girlfriend and her son in early January, according to District Attorney R. Christopher Almy.
+A Piscataquis County jury on Thursday found a Baileyville man guilty of a series of charges stemming from separate incidents with his girlfriend and her then 16-year-old son in early January, according to District Attorney R. Christopher Almy.

 Timothy Curtis, 29, was convicted of domestic violence criminal threatening with a dangerous weapon, domestic violence criminal threatening, domestic violence assault, theft of a firearm, illegal possession of Suboxone and a bail violation following a two-day trial in Dover-Foxcroft.